plonknimbuzz/WFCM-Whatsapp-Checkout/readme.txt

 = Installing manually: =

-1. Unzip all files to the `wp-content/plugins/loco-translate` directory
+1. Unzip all files to the `wp-content/plugins/wcfm-whatsapp-checkout` directory
-2. Log into WordPress admin and activate the 'Loco Translate' plugin through the 'Plugins' menu
+2. Log into WordPress admin and activate the 'WCFM Whatsapp Checkout' plugin through the 'Plugins' menu
-3. Go to *Loco Translate > Home* in the left-hand menu to start translating

-More information on using the plugin is [available here](https://localise.biz/wordpress/plugin).
+3. Enjoy your new checkout!

 = Is my data protected? =